-This simplified method isn’t done on form 8829 at all, but rather on 6 lines of the Schedule C. This method doesn’t change who qualifies for the deduction.
+This simplified home office method isn’t done on form 8829 at all, but rather on 6 lines of the Schedule C (discover more about how to fill out this form here.
+This method doesn’t change who qualifies for the deduction.
 The same rules apply as before regarding your exclusive use of the space and that you do most of your business there.
 Major highlights of this simplified method are as follows:

 Since this method eliminates an entire worksheet and form, it’s very popular among freelancers and those who prepare their own taxes.
 You can get even more info on this strategy on the IRS’ FAQ page.